Universal-Team/db/README.md

 1. Run `pip3 -r requirements.txt` to install the needed Python libraries
 1. Run `./generate.py`
    - You can pass a GitHub API token as the first argument to expand your API rate limit, this is needed with the default `source.json`
+   - You can pass `priority` as the second argument to only update apps with `"priority": true`

 `source/source.json` is where the base data comes from, all apps should have a `github` (user/repo string), `systems` (string array), `categories` (string array), `image` (url string), and `icon` (url string).
-If the app isn't on GitHub then you will need to fill out most of the other infomation too.
+If the app isn't on GitHub then you will need to fill out most of the other information too.
 Some info can be pulled from the Bitbucket API too, but it's a bit more complicated than GitHub, look for examples in the current `source.json`.
+If `priority` is `true` then the app will be checked hourly by actions instead of every 6 hours, technically everything could be done hourly but due to the amount of apps that rarely update it's done every 6 to reduce spam on GitHub's API.
-All info in `full.json` can override the GitHub API by specifing it in `source.json`, for example if you want an app title to have a space instead of a hyphen.
+All info in `full.json` can override the GitHub API by specifying it in `source.json`, for example if you want an app title to have a space instead of a hyphen.

 Running `generate.py` will generate the following files:
 - A markdown file for each 3DS app in `docs/_3ds`